 Bookmark this page to see our top picks of the best museum exhibitions for kids in Singapore in 2020 — many of them are FREE!

 Looking to give your kiddos a dose of culture, mama?
 Singapore’s got dozens of awesome kid-friendly museums on offer, with museum exhibitions that are great for kids of all ages — from babies on up through teens.
 But if you’ve been to ’em all before and are wondering which current exhibits are worth your while, look no further!
-We’ve rounded up the best kid-friendly museum exhibits in 2020 — that is, stuff that’s only on for a limited period of time, so you know how to prioritize and where to plan your next outing!
+We’ve rounded up the best kid-friendly museum exhibitions in 2020 — that is, stuff that’s only on for a limited period of time, so you know how to prioritize and where to plan your next outing!
 And check back often as we’ll be updating this post throughout the year as new information becomes available (and COVID restrictions continue to evolve).

 While you’re at it, be sure to check out our guide to the best museum + kid-friendly lunch combos so you can truly make a day of it.
 Stay cultured, mamas!